ntudsp/araus-dataset-baseline-models/README.md

 There are three additional files containing rejected data from the dataset that we include in this repository for transparency and accountability, but that we do not recommend using:

-- <a href="#participants">`participants_rejected.csv`</a> : Information about participants (consisting of 37 in the five-fold cross-validation set and 0 in the independent test set) whose responses were rejected from the dataset.
+- <a href="#participants">`participants_rejected.csv`</a> : Information about participants whose responses were rejected from the dataset.
+  - For ARAUSv1, this consists of 37 in the five-fold cross-validation set and 0 in the independent test set
+  - For ARAUSv2, this consists of 41 in the ARAUSv1 five-fold cross-validation set, 0 in the ARAUSv1 test set, and 8 in the ARAUSv2 test set.
 - <a href="#participants_rejected_reasons">`participants_rejected_reasons.csv`</a> : Information about reasons why participants' responses were rejected from the dataset.
 - <a href="#responses">`responses_rejected.csv`</a> : Information about the responses that were rejected from this dataset